Quantum entanglement driven by electron-vibrational mode coupling: Model

+which is a tensorial product of displacement operators, as defined for the quantum harmonic oscillator~\cite{Scullybook}.
 The new transformed Hamiltonian, Eq.~(\ref{eq:Htrans}) and its terms Eqs.~(\ref{eq:Hmtrans})-(\ref{eq:Hvmvmeff}), highlights important effects of the couplings considered on this particular physical system.
-The first is a shift on the value of the electronic levels which depends on both, the coupling parameter $g$ and $\omega_v$.
+The first is a shift on the value of the electronic levels which depends on both, the coupling parameter $g$ and $\omega$.
 The second is the effective electron-electron interaction which couples the electrons from different qubits, which is mediated by the electron-vibrational mode coupling.
-As we discuss below, the effective electron-electron interaction, together with electronic tunneling, is behind the apparition of entangled eigenstates of the full Hamiltonian and the subsequent possibility of generation, by quantum dynamics, of Bell states.